 Venture east from Richmond's Arts District for quarterly First Fridays at the Library of Virginia!
 Join us to enjoy refreshments and view an art exhibition by Virginia artists as well as our 200 Years, 200 Stories exhibition; listen to open mic poetry, prose or music; and take part in a "creation station."
 August's theme is Your Virginia Story.
 Use prompts and hashtags to record your own story.
 Learn more.

-Over the past 25 years, the annual Library of Virginia Literary Awards have become the commonwealth's premier celebration honoring Virginia writers and their contributions to literature.
-Award categories are nonfiction, fiction and poetry; People's Choice Awards for fiction and nonfiction; and Art in Literature: The Mary Lynn Kotz Award.
-Our special 2023 edition will celebrate past award finalists and winners in a weeklong series of events.
-Mark your calendars now for a week of events culminating in our Oct.
-14 Literary Awards Celebration, and help us wrap up our anniversary year in style.
+Over the past 25 years, the annual Virginia Literary Awards have become the commonwealth's premier celebration honoring Virginia writers and their contributions to literature.
+Award categories are nonfiction, fiction and poetry, as well as People's Choice Awards for fiction and nonfiction.
+Our special 2023 edition will celebrate past award finalists and winners.
+Mark your calendar for our Literary Awards Celebration and help us wrap up our anniversary year in style.

 Coming in Fall 2023 | Lobby | Free